Letter of Recommendation Template

 Done in 5 minutes

-A letter of recommendation is a written and signed document that provides information and feedback about someone’s personal character or professional performance.
+A Letter of Recommendation is a written and signed document that describes someone's character or how well they perform professionally.

 These letters are most often used by applicants for jobs and college courses.

-The letter is usually prepared by a person who knows the applicant well and in many cases may have had some level of authority over them.
+The letter is usually prepared by someone who knows the applicant well and often has been in a position of authority over them.
 For example, a teacher, professor, or manager.

 [Date]